LsrIF: Enhancing Logic-Structured Instruction Following of Large Language Models: Full Token-Level Information Flow Analysis

-As shown in Fig.~\ref{fig:case116}, we extend the token-level information flow analysis to Distill-Qwen-7B and Qwen3-8B models on complex instruction-following tasks.
-Before training, both models exhibit relatively diffuse attention patterns, with only a subset of tokens (e.g., "instructional", "paragraph", "checklist", "error") showing moderate importance.
-After training, both models demonstrate a dramatic shift towards uniformly high attention importance across virtually all tokens in the prompt, including conjunctions, prepositions, and specific constraints.
+As shown in Fig.~\ref{fig:case116}, we further analyze token-level information flow on Distill-Qwen-7B and Qwen3-8B.
+Before training, both models show relatively diffuse token-importance patterns, where salient tokens are distributed across several content and constraint-related words, such as ``instructional'', ``paragraph'', ``checklist'', ``error'', and ``output''.

+After training, token importance becomes more concentrated on instruction-critical elements.
+For Distill-Qwen-7B, stronger importance appears around ordering and conditional cues such as ``First'', ``then'', ``if'', and ``else'', as well as constraint-related words such as ``bullet'', ``lowercase'', ``final'', and ``style''.
+For Qwen3-8B, the after-training pattern similarly highlights key constraint and logic-related tokens, including ``First'', ``then'', ``if'', ``lowercase'', ``else'', ``formal'', and ``style''.

+These qualitative examples suggest that \ourmethod encourages models to assign higher importance to tokens that define logical relations, ordering requirements, and formatting constraints, rather than treating the prompt uniformly.
+The trend is observed in both Distill-Qwen-7B and Qwen3-8B, indicating that logic-structured training may help models better identify and track key constraints in complex instructions.